 Note You can also use an Xbox 360 Component HD AV cable to work around the issue.

 Provide feedback for this topic

-Would you like to contact Support regarding the ""Secure HDCP link not found" error when playing a DVD or streaming a Netflix movie on Xbox 360" issue you were reading about or a different issue?
+Would you like to contact Support regarding the ""Secure HDCP link not found" error when you play a DVD or stream a Netflix movie" issue you were reading about or a different issue?